Francisca-Heii/milestone1-project/README.md

 6. You will see where it says "your site is published at" such such a link.
 The site is deployed.

-### How to run this project locally
+#### How to run this project locally

-To clone this project from GitHub
+- To clone this project from GitHub
-Create a folder named "mile-stone-pro" on desktop
+- Created a folder named "mile-stone-pro" on desktop
-Go to GitHub
+- Go to GitHub
-Under the repository's name, click **clone or download** In the **clone with HTTP** section copy the url provided Open coomand line and type "git bash"
+- Under the repository's name, click **clone or download**
+- In the **clone with HTTP** section copy the url provided
+- Open the comand line and type "git bash"
-Then change the current working directory to desktop then folder type git "clone" and then paste the URL coppied from github Press enter and the local cone is Created in the folder "mile-stone-pro" on you desktop.
+- Then change the current working directory to desktop then folder
+- type git "clone" and then paste the URL coppied from github
+- Press enter and the local cone is Created in the folder "mile-stone-pro" on you desktop.

+---

 ## Credits

-The text in the website is my own.
+- The text in the website is my own.

-In the "about me" page, the web icons and description was coppied from [findmatthew.com](http://findmatthew.com/)
+- In the "about me" page, the web icons and description was coppied from [findmatthew.com](http://findmatthew.com/)

-W3Schools was one on the main site for reference [W3Schools](https://www.w3schools.com/) and [stack overflow](https://stackoverflow.com/)
+- W3Schools was one on the main site for reference [W3Schools](https://www.w3schools.com/) and [stack overflow](https://stackoverflow.com/)

-To structure the website I got ideas here [Bootstrap Grid System](https://www.youtube.com/watch?v=GDwWmrpCa30)
+- To structure the website I got ideas here [Bootstrap Grid System](https://www.youtube.com/watch?v=GDwWmrpCa30)

-### Code
+#### Code
-Code for the footer was coppied from the mini resume project we did in the previous User Centric Frontend Development Module and modified it slightly.
+- Code for the footer was coppied from the mini resume project we did in the previous User Centric Frontend Development Module and modified it slightly.

-Navigation code I took it from [Academind](https://www.youtube.com/watch?v=23bpce-5s8I)
+- Navigation code I took it from [Academind](https://www.youtube.com/watch?v=23bpce-5s8I)

-For sticky navbar and hambuger menu to display code was taken from [stack overflow](https://stackoverflow.com/questions/28452235/make-a-nav-bar-stick/28452391#28452391)
+- For sticky navbar and hambuger menu to display code was taken from [stack overflow](https://stackoverflow.com/questions/28452235/make-a-nav-bar-stick/28452391#28452391)

-## Acknowledgments
+### Acknowledgments